mathigon/textbooks/euclidean-geometry/content.md

 ### Angle Bisectors

-{.todo} TODO – Constructing Angle Bisectors
+{.todo} COMING SOON – Constructing Angle Bisectors

     // When two rays have the same endpoint, an angle is created.
     //